History of Wigs in Ancient China

 Fu (副), Bian (编), Ci (次) are three different levels of wig types, only worn during critical events such as rituals, and only for the exclusive use of noblewomen such as empress and madam.

-The famous Mawangdui Han tomb has unearthed a well-preserved “Fu” wig.
-This set of wigs is thick and black, and Lady Xin Zhui chases sparse yellow natural hair to form a sharp contrast.
-This set of wigs and the lower part of the real hair are decorated with the overall presentation of the coil bun hairstyle.
+The famous Mawangdui Han tomb has unearthed a -preserved “Fu” wig.
+This set of wigs is thick and black, and Xin Zhui chases sparse yellow natural hair to form a sharp contrast.
+This set of wigs and the lower part of the real hair are decorated with the overall of the coil bun hairstyle.

 History of Wigs in Ancient China-3